Ockenden International Prizes 2021 for Refugees Projects (£100,000 in Prizes)

 - Prize winners will be required to provide information to Ockenden International about the projects and the use of prize money which Ockenden International will share on its website and in other communications.

 - The jury’s decision is final and no correspondence will be entered into.

-- By submitting an entry, organisations agree to be bound by these Rules.
+- By submitting an entry, the organisation entering the Ockenden International Prizes agrees to be bound by these Rules.

 All entries should be made via the online Entry Form.
 All entries – and supporting documentation, including financials and accounts – must be in English.

 For organisations lacking stable access to the Internet, postal entries will be considered.
 If required, download the .pdf version of the Entry Form, complete the form in block letters, print and and mail it, along with the requested documentation, by the closing date, to: